 Technically, and this sculpture should not be here, because it was bought in a private transaction.
 However, we've done for her except in-первых, that Canova, in-вторых, history of transactions is very significant, in-третьих, the price is that places, if not in ranking, then certainly in the enumeration work deserves.

 the Sculptural group "the Three graces", Antonio Canova exists in two versions.
 The first variant is exhibited in the Hermitage.
 It was made for the Empress Josephine, wife of Napoleon, circa 1814.
 The English Duke of Bedford, by visiting Canova's Roman Studio, wanted to buy the sculpture for his estate, but was denied.
 In 1814, Josephine died and her heirs to sell the sculpture also refused.
 From the son of the Empress, eugène de Beauharnais, she moved then to grandson to Maximilian, who in turn, took the masterpiece of Canova in Russia.
 The Duke of Bedford ordered Canova's second version of "the Three graces".
 The sculptor carved is practically the same Euphrosyne, Aglaia and Thalia, and in the years 1816-1817 the three graces arrived at the estate of Bedford Woburn-Эбби.
 There is a sculpture group was placed in a special pavilion alongside other neo-classical statues.
-Although this pavilion in Woburn-Эбби today is considered a nationalthe heritage of Britain and the idea is not subject to demolition located in the Canova statue in 1990, was sold to a mysterious investment company.
+Although this pavilion in Woburn-Эбби is now considered a national treasure of Britain and the idea is not subject to demolition located in the Canova statue in 1990, was sold to a mysterious investment company.
 Sculpture of Woburn-Эбби removed and tried to take abroad.
 The buyer was ready to make Los-анджелесский the Getty Museum.
 However, as is often the case in Britain with the cultural objects of particular importance, the export licence had not been issued.
-After a long legal battle Canova sculpture from the estate of the Dukes of Bedford eventually bought the joint efforts of the Victoria and albert Museum and the National gallery of Scotland for £7.6 million ($11.5 million).
+After a long legal battle Canova sculpture from the estate of the Dukes of Bedford eventually bought out the joint the efforts of the Victoria and albert Museum and the National gallery of Scotland for £7.6 million ($11.5 million).
 Since then, the "Three graces" about once in three years, moving from one Museum to another.